 Last but not least…

 Many of these things are contradictory.
-Depending on which we choose to optimise for, the choices we need to make would be different.
+Depending on which we choose to optimise for, the choices we make would be different.
 Until we’re clear about our why, we’re going to struggle to prioritise the what.

 In the meantime, we don’t know what we want, but we seem determined to get it!

-So, in that vein, meet Hugh…
+In that vein, meet Hugh…

-Of course these are not just ideas - we currently do all of these things.
+Of course these are not just ideas.
+We currently do all of these things.

-These initiatives are ultimately funded by Hugh via taxes and rates.
+These initiatives are all ultimately funded by Hugh via taxes and rates.
 So what benefits do he and his whānau get for that investment?
 How can we make these more obvious, so he’s happy to provide that funding?

-Asking the question this way forces us to separate the things on the list above that benefit us all collectively from the things that are mostly private - e.g. startups create the possibility to make individual founders and investors very wealthy, but that seems unlikely to impress Hugh on it’s own.
+Asking the question this way forces us to separate the things on the list above that benefit us all collectively from the things that are mostly private - e.g. startups create the possibility to make individual founders and investors very wealthy, but that seems unlikely to impress Hugh on its own.

-One of the serious consequences of becoming poorer as a country, relatively, is that we increasingly struggle to afford things that could directly improve our collective quality of life - schools and hospitals and the skilled staff required to work in them, expensive drugs and medicines, infrastructure like communication and transport networks, and warm and healthy places to live.
+One of the serious consequences of becoming poorer as a country, relatively, is that we increasingly struggle to afford things that could directly improve our collective quality of life - schools and hospitals and the skilled staff required to work in them, expensive drugs and medical treatments, infrastructure like communication and transport networks, and warm and healthy places to live.
 And it makes it harder to overlook options that generate wealth by exploiting our scarce natural resources.